Latin name: Acipenser baerii

-The Siberian sturgeon is a large species, up to two meters, and become over 60 years old.
-The species is anadromous, and males become sexually mature between 9 and 25 years and females between 16 and 20 years.
+The Siberian sturgeon is a large species that can grow up to two meters long and live to be over 60 years old.
+The species is anadromous (meaning they migrate up rivers from the sea to spawn) and males become sexually mature between 9 and 25 years while females mature between 16 and 20 years.
 The natural range of the Siberian sturgeon is the rivers of Siberia and the Lake Baikal.
 The natural population is in a steep decline and it is considered as endangered by IUCN.
 The decline is the result of blocking the natural migration routes by dams, pollution, and through poaching.

 Development of the skull and pectoral girdle in Siberian sturgeon, Acipenser baerii, and Russian sturgeon, Acipenser gueldenstaedtii (Acipenseriformes: Acipenseridae).
 Journal of Morphology.
 In print